alex1yaremchuk/first-pull-request/README.md

 If you're ready to fix a bug in simplest javascript code, this section is for you.
 The code in action can be seen <a href="https://alex1yaremchuk.github.io/first-pull-request/index.html" target="_blank" rel="noopener noreferrer">here</a>.

-if it shows an incorrect result, an issue may already exist in <a href="https://github.com/alex1yaremchuk/first-pull-request/issues" target="_blank" rel="noopener noreferrer">Issues</a>.
+If the page shows an incorrect result, an issue should already exist in <a href="https://github.com/alex1yaremchuk/first-pull-request/issues" target="_blank" rel="noopener noreferrer">Issues</a>.
 Feel free to claim it and go on with fixing.

 Please refer to [step-by-step instruction](CONTRIBUTING.md) if you need it.

-When claiming the issue you can **optionally** ask for
+When claiming the issue (or in the PR's description or comments) you can **optionally** ask for
-- **Additional change request**
+- **Change request**
   I'll return you the pull request asking to add comments.
   You'll then add a new commit and resolve the comment.
 - **Merge conflict**